BasBuller/PySNN/README.md

 *This framework's power lies in the ease of defining and mixing new Neuron and Connection objects that seamlessly work together, even different versions, in a single network.*

-PySNN is designed to truely be an engineering framework, providing mainly low level objects to its user that can be combined and mixed, just as in PyTorch.
+PySNN is designed to mostly provide low level objects to its user that can be combined and mixed, just as in PyTorch.
 The biggest difference is that a network now consists of two types of modules, instead of the single nn.Module in regular PyTorch.
 These new modules are the pysnn.Neuron and pysnn.Connection.
-The Neuron object contains many of the methods that define a SNN.
-The Connection object really just is a small extension to a regular PyTorch Module that routes signals between different layers.
-More information can be found in the following sections.

 <!-- Inspiration taken from [cuSNN](https://github.com/tudelft/cuSNN) and [bindsnet](https://github.com/Hananel-Hazan/bindsnet). -->